 - Clifftop location

 - Party bar

-St Christopher’s Hostels are known throughout the world, so book here safe in the knowledge that your stay will be in the hands of a reliable chain.
+St Christopher’s Hostels are known throughout the world, so there’s no doubt this is one of the best hostels in Cornwall overall!
 The spectacular location on top of a cliff provides excellent views of the waves crashing against the beach below.

 Start your day with a free breakfast before heading into town or taking your first surf lessons.
 If you feel like a lazy day, chill out in Belushi’s bar instead and treat yourself to a cocktail or a burger.
 With the price of beds here, you’ll have enough in your budget to enjoy some me time!

 Best Hostel for Couples in Newquay – Shore Lodge

 - Great location